moustafa-elhagri/alx-system_engineering-devops/0x00-shell_basics/README.md

 Excuting 10-back shall change the current directory to the previous directory.
 Excuting 11-lists shall list the contents -in long format including hidden files- of the current directory, the parent of the current directory, and the /boot directory.
-Excuting 12-file_type shall print the file type of /tmp/iamafile
+Excuting 12-file_type shall print the file type of /tmp/iamafile Excuting 14-copy_html shall copy all the distinctive HTML files from working directory to parent directory.